-However, he regretted that the mainstream political parties failed to persuade people to vote in the Lok Sabha polls.
+However, he regretted that the mainstream political failed to persuade people to vote in the Lok Sabha polls.
 "I can ask them what has been the percentage of voting in these elections?
-They (mainstream parties) have failed to get the people to vote," he said.
+They (mainstream parties) have failed to get people to vote," he said.

 He said he tried his best to persuade the local parties to participate in the panchayat polls too, but they did not agree.
 "Yet we conducted the elections to empower the people at the grassroots," he added.